Boostcom/bl-api-v3/source/includes/bl-api/v3/28_rewards_rewards.md

 limit | integer | (optional) How many times member can use the reward in total.
 If null, there's no limit left | integer | (optional) How many usages are left for member.
-Null, when there's no usage limit - see above usable | boolean | Is the reward usable currently? active_until | Date | The last time time the coupon has been used + activation time (configurable per Loyalty Club, e.x.
-30s)
+Null, when there's no usage limit - see above usable | boolean | Is the reward usable currently? active_until | Date | (optional) The last time time the coupon has been used + activation time (configurable per Loyalty Club, e.x.
+30s).
+When null, the reward has not been activated yet

 <aside class="notice">
 Requires <code>Rewards:Api:OAuth:Rewards:ListPurchased</code> permit